sacabench/sacabench/README.md

 ## Dependencies

-On a fresh Ubuntu 18.04 LTS installation, the following depencies need to be installed:
+On a fresh Ubuntu 18.04 LTS installation, the following dependencies need to be installed:

 ```sh
 # REQUIRED: git, the gcc compiler, the cmake build system